James Blackmon Jr.: High school career

+Note: In many cases, Scout, Rivals, 247Sports, On3, and ESPN may conflict in their listings of height and weight.; In these cases, the average was taken.
+ESPN grades are on a 100-point scale.; Sources: "Indiana Commit List for 2014".
+Rivals.
+Retrieved 2014-08-21.; "Indiana Hoosiers".
+ESPN.
+Retrieved 2014-08-21.; "2014 Team Ranking".
+Rivals.
+Retrieved 2014-08-21.;

 College career

 Freshman year

 During Indiana's five-game preseason Canada trip, Blackmon led the team in scoring with 18.8 points, despite focusing mainly on his defense.
 As a freshman, he earned the starting spot in the backcourt alongside Yogi Ferrell.
 He averaged 15.7 points per game, the sixth best average for any freshman in the country.
 He ranked second on the team in both scoring and rebounding (5.3).
 Blackmon was a prolific three-point shooter, breaking Eric Gordon's Indiana freshman record with 77 three-point field goals made.
-He earned Honorable Mention All-Big Ten, a unanimous spot on the Big Ten All-Freshman team and was named Big Ten Freshman of the Week twice.
+He earned honorable mention All-Big Ten, a unanimous spot on the Big Ten All-Freshman team and was named Big Ten Freshman of the Week twice.

 Sophomore year

 Blackmon Jr. had a strong first two months, setting career-highs in field goal percentage (.480) and three-point field goal percentage (.463), until a right knee injury ended his season.
 Blackmon underwent surgery in January 2016, his second knee surgery in a span of just six months – he had surgery to repair a torn meniscus in his other knee before the season.
 He finished his sophomore campaign averaging 15.8 points in just thirteen total games.
 Indiana went 15–3 in the Big Ten season in his absence, winning an outright league title in the process.